 He lifted his chin to Jason in response.
 And my beautiful wife, you snake…

-As the night progressed Matt struggled to gain any real usable insight into who Jason really is, what he likes – apart from other men’s wives - and what he does in his spare time.
+As the night progressed Matt struggled to gain any real usable insight into who Jason really was, what he liked – apart from other men’s wives - and what he did in his spare time.